UPPMAX/naiss_intro_python/docs/sessions/introduction_basic_python.md

       environment.
 It focuses on the basics and can be taken by someone without any prior Python experience.
     - You will learn:
-        - :heavy_check_mark: How to load and use different version of Python on our clusters
+        - :heavy_check_mark: How to load and use different versions of Python on our clusters
         - :heavy_check_mark: How to create and run a Python script
         - How to work with basic builtin data types
         - How to use modules to load a Python package
-        - How to reading files
+        - How to read from files
-        - How to writing to files
+        - How to write to files
-        - How to creating a command line program that can take input arguments
+        - How to create a command line program that can take input arguments
         - How to use control flow statements
         - How to draw a plot (i.e. an x-y line plot)
         - How to bundle code into reusable functions